Lee Harvey Oswald: Arrest at the Texas Theatre

 Shoe store manager Johnny Brewer testified that he saw Oswald "ducking into" the entrance alcove of his store.
 Suspicious of this activity, Brewer watched Oswald continue up the street and slip without paying into the nearby Texas Theatre, where the film War Is Hell was playing.
-He alerted the theater's ticket clerk, who telephoned police at about 1:40 p.m.
+He alerted the theater's ticket clerk, who telephoned police, at about 1:40 p.m.
 As police arrived, the house lights were brought up and Brewer pointed out Oswald sitting near the rear of the theater.
 Police Officer Nick McDonald testified that he was the first to reach Oswald and that Oswald seemed ready to surrender saying, "Well, it is all over now."
 McDonald said that Oswald pulled out a pistol tucked into the front of his pants, then pointed the pistol at him, and pulled the trigger.
 McDonald stated that the pistol did not fire because the pistol's hammer came down on the webbing between the thumb and index finger of his hand as he grabbed for the pistol.
 McDonald also said that Oswald struck him, but that he struck back and Oswald was disarmed.
 As he was led from the theater, Oswald shouted he was a victim of police brutality.

 Oswald was formally arraigned for the murder of Officer Tippit at 7:10 p.m.
 Soon after his arrest, Oswald encountered reporters in a hallway.
 Oswald declared, "I didn't shoot anybody" and, "They've taken me in because of the fact that I lived in the Soviet Union.
 I'm just a patsy!"
 Later, at an arranged press meeting, a reporter asked, "Did you kill the President?" and Oswald – who by that time had been advised of the charge of murdering Tippit, but had not yet been arraigned in Kennedy's death – answered, "No, I have not been charged with that.
 In fact, nobody has said that to me yet.
 The first thing I heard about it was when the newspaper reporters in the hall asked me that question."
 As he was led from the room the question was called out, "What did you do in Russia?" and, "How did you hurt your eye?"; Oswald answered, "A policeman hit me."
 By early the next morning (shortly after 1:30 a.m.) he had been arraigned for the assassination of President Kennedy.

+Future World Class Championship Wrestling announcer Bill Mercer, who at the time was a local television journalist, would be the first to inform Oswald that he was charged with the murder of Kennedy.